jmmauricio/cocoon_edge/readme.md

 ## Running localy

-* Start emuplator.py at Host computer
+* Start emulator.py at Host computer
+* Test it in host requesting http://127.0.0.1:8000/measures
+* To test it in guest:
+    * Get ip of the virtualbox computer at windows
+    * curl http://<ip>:8000/measures i.e.: curl http://172.17.0.2:8000/measures

-In the VM Guest:
+In the VM Guest VirtualBox/DEBMN:

 * cd to the cocoon_edge folder and run
 * sudo python3 ./com_emu/pv_m_n_bess_mn.py